-Students who successfully complete the courses of their major program and the accompanying degree requirements are granted either a bachelor of science degree in management and business information systems (MBIS) or project management (MPJM), or a bachelor of arts degree in social and behavioral studies (MSBS), management and organizational leadership (MGOL), or health administration (MGHA).
+Students who successfully complete the courses of their major program and the accompanying degree requirements are granted either a bachelor of science degree in technology management (TMGT) or project management (MPJM), or a bachelor of arts degree in social and behavioral studies (MSBS), management and organizational leadership (MGOL), or healthcare administration (MGHA).

-Through these programs the School of Professional Studies serves the needs of adult learners and helps them assess personal values, develop interpersonal skills, and enhance competencies in order to better contribute to the organizations and individuals they seek to serve.
+Through these programs, the Department of Professional Studies serves the needs of adult learners and helps them assess personal values, develop interpersonal skills, and enhance competencies in order to better contribute to the organizations and individuals they seek to serve.